 This minor is especially designed for students majoring in Middle Childhood through Early Adolescence Education who have an interest in and an aptitude for the natural sciences.
 It provides a broad background in the sciences, without the depth of focus required of a minor in one specific discipline.

-Professor: Kathleen Rath Marr Associate Professors: Brian Frink, Jeffery Schwehm, and Gregory R. Smith Assistant Professor: Paul C. Pickhardt
+Associate Professors: Brian Frink, Jeffery Schwehm, and Gregory R. Smith

+Science Minor (31 semester hours)

-Science Minor(31 semester hours and the appropriate education requirements)Life and Environmental Science Emphasis for Teacher Education Certification (grades 1-8)
+Life and Environmental Science Emphasis for Education Certification (grades 1-8)